VincentLanglet/symfony-custom-coding-standard/docs/standards.md

 ## From symfony

-We mainly respect the [Symfony Standard](./standards/symfony.md) but

-- We do not respect this rule:
+We mainly respect the [Symfony Standard](./standards/symfony.md) but we do not respect this rule:

   - Declare all the arguments on the same line as the method/function name, no matter how many arguments there are

-- We do not currently check this rule:

-  - Do not use `else`, `elseif`, `break` after `if` and `case` conditions which return or throw something

 ## Others
 ### Imported